toribiodiego/toribiodiego.github.io/docs/ops/local-preview.md

 # Local Preview Workflow

+**Use this when:** You want to run the site on your local machine to test changes before pushing, preview draft content, or develop without affecting analytics.

 This guide explains how to run the site locally for development and testing without triggering Google Analytics.

 ## Running the Site Locally